 The CPS appeals process is designed to provide a remedy in cases where a process within the application system was not implemented according to CPS policy, or where a decision-maker failed to follow CPS policy.

 The Appeals Process will be available after results are released for high school and elementary school results are released.
 Please request an appeals application in your student’s GoCPS online portal.

 SEHS Principal Discretion is the process that allows Selective Enrollment High School principals to fill a designated number of seats, outside of the regular selection process, based on information provided through Application Packages submitted by students.

-The SEHS Principal Discretion application period for the 2023-2024 school year opens on March 29, 2023, after initial offers are released.
+The SEHS Principal Discretion application period for the 2024-25 school year will open in spring 2024, after intial high school selections are released.
 Students can only apply for SEHS Principal Discretion to a school they had included on their initial fall application.
 Applicants can only select one school to include on their SEHS Principal Discretion application.